averageflow/git-autosync/README.md

 The concept is to sync from local machine to remote by committing and pushing (optionally pulling first WIP).
 This could then easily be added to a cron job for automation.
 The trigger for syncing is the existence of uncommitted changes.

+This project has one purpose: to be a tool that can be installed to a Unix system, configurable with YAML, that can add, commit and push from several local repositories to remotes.

+For example I have a knowledge base of markdown documents that I like to have synced to a private GitHub repo, and for that I had a little shell script doing it.

+Then the idea arose in my head to create something more powerful and configurable that could do this for multiple repos.
+Of course I love Haskell and want to learn more, and I thought this might be a good way to roll up my sleeves and absorb a lot of knowledge in practice.

 You can build and run this project with:
 ```
 stack build && stack exec git-autosync-exe